-1. General Information
+1. General information

-BIERCO S.A. (henceforth "the Company"), was established as a limited company in 2016 and is registered in the General Commercial Registry with the number 138830501000.
+Zekakou 18 Owner S.M.P.C. (henceforth "the Company"), was established as a unlimited liability sole proprietorship in 2008 and is registered in the General Commercial Registry with the number 008006301000.
 The Company is domiciled in Greece, Vas.
 Georgiou B' 12, 10674, Athens.
 On 31.12.2018, the main business activity of the Company is the development, utilization and management of real estate.

 The company "Intercontinental International R.E.I.C."
-(Parent of the Company), domiciled in Athens, owns a 100% of the Company's shares since 04.05.2017, and as such, the financial statements of the Company are included in the consolidated financial statements of the Parent.
+(Parent of the Company), domiciled in Athens, owns a 100% of the Company's shares since 04.05.2018, and as such, the financial statements of the Company are included in the consolidated financial statements of the Parent.